volke0/SNES-Final-Fantasy-Battle-Engine---Python-Project/README.md

 > pip install pygame

-Furthermore, you need to download the assets separately (since it is pretty big) and extract it in the same folder as the code.
+Furthermore, you need to download the assets separately (since it is pretty big) and extract it and place the "resources" folder in the same folder as the code.
 Download here: https://drive.google.com/file/d/1i1Xq2aBthlg4nKcZSfy46C_q3_UseQsm/view?usp=sharing

 ## To Do List:
 * Fix item text display when using items.